CoffeaTeam/coffea-casa-tutorials/README.md

 If you are completely new to coffea, it's suggested that you begin your journey with the [analysis/analysis_tutorial.ipynb](https://github.com/CoffeaTeam/coffea-casa-tutorials/blob/master/analysis/analysis_tutorial.ipynb) file.
 This is a walkthrough of how to construct the analysis in the [analysis/](https://github.com/CoffeaTeam/coffea-casa-tutorials/tree/master/analysis) folder, going into thorough details of how columnar analysis can be implemented.
 The coffea documentation also has [additional examples](https://coffeateam.github.io/coffea/examples.html) to help you learn!

-The [benchmarks/](https://github.com/CoffeaTeam/coffea-casa-tutorials/tree/master/benchmarks) folder features examples which may further augment your understanding of coffea, but which are also useful to experienced coffea users as minimal examples for running on coffea-casa and Dask.
-These benchmarks should run out of the box on our facility, and may thus be useful for debugging.
+The [examples/](https://github.com/CoffeaTeam/coffea-casa-tutorials/tree/master/examples) folder features examples which may further augment your understanding of coffea, but which are also useful to experienced coffea users as minimal examples for running on coffea-casa and Dask.
+These examples should run out of the box on our facility, and may thus be useful for debugging.

 Finally, the template at [coffea-casa-template.ipynb](https://github.com/CoffeaTeam/coffea-casa-tutorials/blob/master/coffea-casa-template.ipynb) provides a holistic view for how to execute a file on coffea-casa.
 The latter sections of this are useful for experienced coffea users who want to deploy their analysis on the coffea-casa facility; just start with the *Running the Dask Executor,* and refer to the notes under *Miscellaneous* for how to employ additional tools.
 New users should look through the whole template to understand the standard structure of a coffea analysis.